zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 2. Quality check for long-read sequences (Oxford Nanopore Technologies)
 3. Quality check for short-read sequences (Illumina)

-### Part 3 - Assembly and annotation
+### Part 3 - Assembly of illumina short-read sequences using Unicycler
 1. Assembly and annotation for long-read sequences (Oxford Nanopore Technologies)
-2. Data visualization
+2. Checking the assembly result using quast
+3. Annotation using prokka
+4. Visualization using IGV
+5. Visualization using web-based proksee.ca
 __________________________
 ## Let's get things started